owncloud-archive/documentation/admin_manual/configuration/ldap/ldap_proxy_cache_server_setup.rst

 First enter the server address, either IP or DN.

-You can click on the button to detect your servers port or enter it manualy.
+You can click on the button to detect your servers port or enter it manually.

 Next, enter the dn of the user, you want to log in with and in the next line enter the password.

-Then you can click on "detect base dn" or enter it manualy. then click on "test base dn".
+Then you can click on "detect base dn" or enter it manually. then click on "test base dn".

-If you fullfill all the requirements you should get a green light and "configuration ok" message.
+If you fulfill all the requirements you should get a green light and "configuration ok" message.

 Configure Users